BitcoinQnA/bitcoin-wallet-guide/_pages/mobile.md

 ## Electrum

 [Elecrum Mobile](https://electrum.org/#home) is better known for it's widely used desktop wallet, however an Android offering is also available.
-It supports both Bitcoin and Lightning and has the ability to create multi-sig as well as importing wallets.
+It supports both Bitcoin and Lightning and has the ability to create multi-sig and watch only wallets.
 Connection to your own node is done via an Electrum server.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/Electrum%20mobile.png" class=responsive width="275" height="300" maxheight="300">